dmorel/docs/why-does-he-do-that-inside-the-minds-of-angry-and-controlling-men-lundy-bancroft.md

 - She owes him sex: believes his wife is keeping something of his away from him when she doesn’t want intimate contact.
 - Sex is a way to establish power and dominance
 - He sees her as a sex object

+#### Back to Mister Amazing

+Self-involved, wants to be awe-inspiring, and be the ultimate master.
+Sex can be very good with him, but it's one way.

+#### The abuser who isn't interested in sex (or not anymore)

+Not every abusive man is pressuring or demanding with respect to sex.
+In fact, a substantial number of the partners of my clients complain of the opposite problem: The man has lost sexual interest almost completely, and the woman is feeling rejected and hungry for sex and affection.
+Because she doesn't match his impossible standards, in particular.

+#### Sex as a cure-all

+- sex as a quick fix after abuse
+- wants to reassure himself that he still has leverage

+#### Sex as a way to keep women divided

+keeps getting women to focus on each other’s behavior rather than his.
+He relies partly on popular negative stereotypes of women, from which women themselves are not immune.

+#### The role of pornography

+Pornography fits the abusive mindset very well (no free will, always available for sex, enjoying submission and abuse, etc)

+#### What about sex that involves games or force of violence?

+Not all role playing in sex is abusive. the keyword is consent, and respect for request to stop it.

+#### Sex and double standards

+Constant double standards (number of partners, initiation of intercourse, etc)

+#### Sex and vulnerability

+The shock to a woman of having her deepest vulnerabilities thrown back in her face by someone she has loved and trusted can cause a burning pain unlike any other.
+This is intimate psychological cruelty in one of its worst forms.

+#### Sexual assault is violence

+An abuser who forces his partner to have any form of sexual relations against her will is physically battering her.

+### Chapter 8: Abusive men and addiction

+- Not all substance abusers are abusive partners